Skip to content

 Added in version 1.7.31

-For DataFlux Func, since subscribers run in the server service but functions run in the worker service, the subscription processing speed includes two parts: subscription message receiving speed and subscription function execution speed.
+For DataFlux Func, since subscribers run in the server service but functions run in the worker service, the subscription processing speed includes two parts: message reception speed and function execution speed.

-If the number of subscribed messages is not large, but each message is complex and time-consuming to process, you need to increase the number of worker instances to ensure timely message processing.
+If the number of subscribed messages is not large, but each message processing is complex and time-consuming, then you need to increase the number of worker to ensure timely message processing.

-If the number of subscribed messages is huge, you need to increase both server and worker instances and set the subscriber to "Multiple Subscriptions" mode.
+If the number of subscribed messages is huge, you need to increase both the number of server and worker, and set the subscriber to "Multiple Subscriptions" mode.

 For information on how to scale the system, please refer to Deployment and Maintenance / Architecture, Scaling, and Resource Limiting.